Ebeye Island: Etymology

+It was also called Burton Island by the USA, in what was called the Carillon atoll.

 World War II

 The Imperial Japanese Navy constructed a seaplane base on Ebeye in the early 1940s.
 Following the Battle of Kwajalein from 31 January to 3 February 1944, Ebeye was occupied by US forces.
 On 7 March the 107th Naval Construction Battalion was sent to Ebeye to redevelop the seaplane base.
 The Seabees repaired the existing 1600 by 30 ft pier, adding a 50 by 240 ft ell extension, and also repaired a 250 ft Japanese H-shaped pier.
 The Seabees assembled a pontoon wharf and pontoon barges for transporting damaged carrier aircraft to repair units ashore.
 Further installations on Ebeye consisted of housing in floored tents and Quonset huts, a 150-bed dispensary, four magazines, 24000 ft2 of covered storage, and a 4000 USbbl aviation-gasoline tank farm.

 Emigration from the Mid-Atoll Corridor

 Before the early 1950s, a large number of present-day residents of Ebeye lived on small islands throughout Kwajalein Atoll.
 When Kwajalein island started to be used as a support base for the nuclear tests conducted at Bikini Atoll and Enewetak Atoll, Marshallese residents of Kwajalein were relocated by U.S. authorities to a small, planned community constructed on Ebeye, which was largely unpopulated and had served as a Japanese seaplane base before the Pacific War.

 In 1950, the US Navy constructed a LORAN station on Ebeye.
 It was disestablished in 1977.

 With the advent of the Nike-Zeus anti-ballistic missile testing program of the 1960s, the U.S. military decided for safety and security reasons to evacuate slightly more than 100 residents of the central part of the atoll to create a zone where unarmed guided missiles could be targeted from the continental United States.